wcarhart/willcarh.art/content/experience.md

 detail: Designed and implemented a new data-structure in Python to optimize and manage terabytes of genomic data in AWS S3, **reducing cloud storage costs by over 50%**, utilizing AWS Lambda, SNS, and CloudWatch
 detail: Designed and implemented custom compression algorithm, in Python, to more efficiently compress specific genomic data types, utilizing multiple threads and **reducing filesize by over 90%**
 detail: Automated the testing framework for the Clinical Oncology team, writing Bash and Python scripts to mimic standard interfaces in the team's **20+ step Docker-in-Docker genomic workflow**
-languagesAndLibraries: Node.js, Express.js, Bash, Python
+languagesAndLibraries: Python, Bash, PostgreSQL
-tools: git, GitHub, Jira, Confluence, Google Drive
+tools: git, GitHub, Jira, Confluence, Jama
-platforms: Docker, Linux (Ubuntu), macOS
+platforms: Docker, Linux (centOS), Windows 10
-infrastructure: GCP (Cloud Storage, Cloud Functions, Compute), Bamboo, Puppet, Kubernetes (GKE)
+infrastructure: AWS (S3, EC2, SNS, Lambda), Jenkins, GNU Make
 url: https://www.illumina.com

 company: Starlit Software